MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 3.333333335 │
     =#

-To use `Mean` as a pipeline primitive like `Sum` above, two additional steps are required.
-First, a zero-argument version of `Mean()` is required.
-Second, an automatic conversion of the function name `Mean` to a `Pipeline` is required.
+To use `Mean` as a pipeline primitive, there are two steps.
+First, we use `Then` to build a pipeline that aggregates from its input.
+Second, we register a `Lift` to this pipeline when the combinator's name is mentioned in a pipeline expression.

     Lift(::typeof(Mean)) = Then(Mean)

-Once these are done, one could take the sum of means as follows:
+Once these are done, one could take an average of sums as follows:

     run(Lift(1:3) >> Sum(OneTo(It)) >> Mean)
     #=>